Key Takeaways

 Employee count and payroll

 Insurers calculate workers' comp premiums based on your total payroll and job classifications.
-Adding employees increases your payroll costs, which raises your workers' compensation premiums.
+Adding employees increases your payroll costs, so cheap workers' comp becomes harder to find.

 window icon